March 1, 2015 - Gallery

-has always been color and his primary inspiration
+always been color and my primary inspiration the

-statement and the result is narrative that invites
+makes a statement and the result a narrative

-Mac sees his work as a personal interpretation but what you take from it has equal validity.
-His inspiration is merely a guiding force, not an explanation.
-Each piece offers a moment of awareness a journey presented in a carefully fashioned interplay of pigments, movement, and texture.
-Extending reality by exaggeration, distortion, and highlighting its passion.
-The resulting imagery demands a deeper examination and beckons you into its vivid world of allusion.
+My imagery is a personal expression but what you take from has equal validity.
+My inspiration is merely a guiding force, not an explanation.
+Each piece offers a moment of awareness, a journey presented in a carefully fashioned interplay of pigments, movement, and texture extending reality by exaggeration and highlighting its passion.
+The results demand a deeper examination and beckon you into a world of vivid allusion.
 Whether the theme is social, emotional or psychological, each composition demands analysis.
-Only then will the hidden world of imagery and symbolism crafted into each piece reveal itself.
+Only then does it reveal the intricate world of imagery and symbolism crafted into each it.

-When asked to describe his work he calls it Digital Fusion or Digital Painting and his style as Digital Expressionism.
+When asked to describe my work I call it Digital Fusion or Digital Painting and my style as Digital Expressionism.